steglasaurous/audica-websocket-server/README.md

 Note this, like many mods, is a work-in-progress.
 There may be bugs :)  Please do file issues in the Github issues tab of this repo if you find them.

+## Dependencies

+This mod requires the [SongDataLoader](https://github.com/MeepsKitten/Audica-SongDataLoader) mod be installed to function properly (For retrieving album art).
+You can install this via the in-game mod installer.

 ## Usage

 Unzip the .zip file into the root of your Audica folder.